dngthanhvy/coffee-script-bot/README.md

 Command: `!league summoner <region> <summoner name>`

-The bot will then send a message with the SOLO Q and FLEX Q ranked tiers, the LP along with the number of wins and losses.
+The bot will then send an embed message with the SOLO Q and FLEX Q ranked tiers with the number of wins and losses.

-### Active game lookup

-The user can request the active game of a player.

-Command: `!league active <region> <summoner name>`

-### Last 10 matches history

-The user can request the last 10 matches of a player.

-Command: `!league log <region> <summoner name>`

 ## Cat facts and pictures